-If Setup Table File is chosen and you are not already connected to a Logger, you will be asked for what kind of Logger (ELite 1, ELite 4, ELITEpro, Energy Logger or DATApro Logger) you want to create a new Setup Table.
+If Setup Table File is chosen and you are not already connected to a Logger, you will be asked for what kind of Logger (ELITEpro or DATApro) you want to create a new Setup Table.
 If you are already connected to a Logger, it will assume that the Setup Table you are about to create is for the Logger type to which you are connected.

-(Setup Tables are used by the logger to define which parameters are to be recorded by the logger, how often, and so on.)
+TECH TIP: Setup Tables are used by the logger to define which parameters are to be recorded by the logger, how often, and so on.

-The Open function is very similar to the New command except it assumes that a Data File, Graph, Setup Table or Logger List is already stored somewhere on the computer disk and will prompt you to select which type of file you wish to open.
+🚰 Open...
+Ctrl+O The Open function is very similar to the New command except it assumes that a Data File, Graph, Setup Table or Logger List is already stored somewhere on the hard drive and will prompt you to select which type of file you wish to open.
 It operates the same whether or not you are connected to a Logger.